zero-frost/ProgrammingDoneRight/motors/limitswitch.rst

 Programming a Limit Switch
 --------------------------
-Determining the status of the limit switch can be determined using the ``get`` method of ``DigitalInput``.
+The status of the limit switch can be determined using the ``get`` method of ``DigitalInput``.
 Using them to control motor behavior is a bit harder.
 Your first instinct may be to call ``get`` on the limit switch, and if ``get`` returns ``true``, set the motor to 0.
 This is... *not* going to work, unless you want the motor to be disabled for the rest of the game.
 When the limit switch is enabled, you need to limit motor speed **only in that direction** or else you can't reverse the motor.
 We can do this with a simple min/max function.

 .. tabs::